Ohio Special Election: 4 Lessons Both Parties Are Learning For The Midterms

 "The president has an ability to motivate base voters," Hunt said, but added that he believes voters care most about local issues.

-The fact is: Republicans are in a vice when it comes to Trump.
+The fact is: Republicans are in a vise when it comes to Trump.
 His approval rating is historically low, but his support with the GOP base remains strong.
 Without that base's support, it becomes nearly impossible for Republicans to win, especially in midterm elections when activists vote most.
 But to hold control of Congress, Republicans will also need independents and suburbanites turned off by the president in key districts.

 Take this Ohio district, for example.
-Trump's approval rating was under water, and some 40 percent strongly disapprove of the job Trump is doing.
+Trump's approval rating was underwater, and some 40 percent strongly disapprove of the job Trump is doing.
 But a third of voters strongly approved of the job Trump is doing.
 That's not an insignificant number, and Balderson needed them to put him over the top.

 2. The Trump Effect could mean high turnout in November